uncenter/npm-on-github/README.md

 ## Roadmap

 -   [ ] Add tests
--   [ ] Refactor rendering and insertion of stats
 -   [ ] Properly verify that the npm package is hosted on the current repository
 -   [ ] Add [permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions) to `manifest.json`
 -   [ ] Port to other browsers